Neurodiversity

 Attention Deficit Hyperactivity Disorder (ADHD)

-ADHD – Attention Deficit Hyperactivity Disorder - is a medical/neurobiological condition in which the brain’s neurotransmitter chemicals; noradrenalin and dopamine do not work properly.
-It is a disorder that, without proper identification, treatment and management, can have serious and long-lasting consequences and/or complications for an individual.
-This disorder can co-exist to a greater or lesser degree, with any or other disorders such as dyslexia, autism, learning disorder, dyspraxia, conduct disorder, oppositional defiance disorder.
-It is defined by various behaviors of inattentiveness, impulsiveness, and hyperactivity, and which exists on a spectrum of 3 different types.
+ADHD – Attention Deficit Hyperactivity Disorder - is a medical/neurobiological condition in which the brain’s neurotransmitter chemicals (noradrenalin and dopamine) do not work properly.
+It is a disorder that, without proper identification, treatment, and management can have serious and long-lasting consequences for an individual.
+This disorder can co-exist to a greater or lesser degree with several other disorders such as dyslexia, autism, and dyspraxia.
+It is defined by various behaviours of inattentiveness, impulsiveness, and hyperactivity, and exists on a spectrum of 3 different types.
 The behaviors that define ADHD can manifest in significant learning differences and difficulties in memory, managing time, and emotional regulation.
 ADHD can be treated through support groups, medication, and behavioral therapy, as well as through accomodation in academic environments.
-ADHD is a condition impacting approximately 5 percent of the Irish population, making proper education for parents and teachers alike important to intervene and assist students in managing of behaviors to avoid learning deficits that persist into adulthood.
-It is important to note that ADHD is a very treatable condition.
-If diagnosed and properly treated, people with ADHD can reach their potential and lead happy and successful lives.
+ADHD is a condition impacting approximately 5 percent of the Irish population, making proper education for parents and teachers alike important to assist students in behavioural management and prevention of learning deficits which persist into adulthood.

 For further support, contact ADHD Ireland